jeffreyquan/project0-tictactoe/README.md

 ### Key Features

-* **Character selection**: being able to select Marvel and DC characters using a selection panel.
+* **Character selection** - being able to select Marvel and DC characters using a selection panel.
 One player chooses a Marvel character and the other must choose a DC character.
-* **Unique symbols**: symbols unique to the characters themselves, instead of X and O. So, you'll see Captain America's famous shield and the Superman logo.
+* **Unique symbols** - symbols unique to the characters themselves, instead of X and O. So, you'll see Captain America's famous shield and the Superman logo.

 See the further development section below of additional features I will be adding.